-Starting a trucking company is a great idea and the timing is right.
-Freight revenue is expected to grow by 75 percent over the next nine years and with the trucking industry eclipsing over $726.4 billion in revenue for 2015, starting a trucking company now can be extremely lucrative.
+Deciding to start a trucking company is a great idea and the timing is right.
+Trucking industry trends expect freight revenue to grow by 75 percent over the next nine years and with the trucking industry eclipsing over $726.4 billion in revenue for 2015, starting a trucking company now can be extremely lucrative.
 The trucking industry serves as a pillar in keeping things going and as long as people have demand for products, moving freight will be necessary for years to come.

 Don’t be intimidated by the larger trucking companies with thousands of truck drivers and investors to provide capital.
-90 percent of trucking companies are small fleets of six trucks or less so there’s space in the industry for you to start a trucking company.
+90 percent of trucking companies are small fleets of six trucks or less so there’s space in the industry for you to learn how to start a trucking company.

 Paperwork, documentation, and forms.
-They’re tedious and might seem redundant but are necessary for you to get your trucking company started.
+They’re tedious and might seem redundant but are necessary for you to get your trucking company started and earn trucking authority.

 If you haven’t already been assigned a US DOT number, you will need to register for a DOT number form before you can apply to obtain trucking authority.
 Keep in mind the old MCS-150 form is now only for updating existing US DOT number and not for obtaining a US DOT number.